 Welcome to the MPRG Wilczek at MPIDS!

 From the fascinating self-organization of bacterial flows to large-scale flow patterns in the atmosphere -- flowing matter gives rise to a wide range of intriguing phenomena.
 A common feature of these complex systems is the tight interplay of disorder, fluctuations and emergent order.
 The goal of our research is to gain a deeper understanding of a range of open problems from turbulence to active matter.

-- fundamental aspects of turbulence: statistical theory, space-time structure of turbulence, particle-laden flows
+- turbulence: statistical field theory, space-time structure of turbulence, particle-laden flows

 - environmental flows: turbulent convection, atmospheric boundary layers, wind energy conversion